kurious-diru/streaming-application/thought-process.md

 - Limiting the calculated value precision to upto 3 decimal digits
 - The given data is clean and can be used directly

-### Future scope:
+### Future scope / Potential Improvements:

 - Write more tests to cover the application as it grows
+- Build a pre-processing pipeline to handle (if any) noisy data in future
+- Add error handling
+- Add other type of testing in future if needed(integration and e2edev)
+- Add security to the handle data via encryption.
-- Include technologies/frameworks which handle data in scale like Kafka streams and Faust(for python).
+- Include technologies/frameworks which handle data in scale like Kafka streams and Faust(for python)
-- Build a pre-processing pipeline to handle any noisy data in future.